 Commercial Property Values by Address

-The first, most common way to search is by address.
+Perhaps the most common way to search for property values is to search by address.

-When the address appears in the dropdown, you can click it, to which you’ll be brought directly the profile page of that property.
+When the address appears in the dropdown, you can click it, to which you’ll be brought directly that property’s profile.

-Once you’re in the profile page, you can then visit the Tax tab, where you’ll be able to see the three prior yearly tax amounts on the property, with year-over-year percent changes.
+Once you’re in the profile page, visit the Tax tab.
+You’ll be able to see the yearly tax amounts for the three years prior, with year-over-year percent changes.

 This is also where you’ll see the total assessed and market values of the asset.